GAPSL: A Gradient-Aligned Parallel Split Learning over Data-Heterogeneous Edge Computing Systems: Performance Evaluation

 \subsubsection{Converged Time of \name}

 Fig.~\ref{fig:overall_converged_time} compares the converged time of \name against four other benchmarks on CIFAR-10 and CIFAR-100 datasets.
 In the IID setting, SFL, EPSL, vanilla SL, and PSL take approximately 1.3× (resp.
 1.2×), 1.3× (resp.
 1.2×), 1.4× (resp.
 1.2×), and 1.7× (resp.
 1.3×) more epochs to converge than \name on CIFAR-10 (resp.
 CIFAR-100).
 This notable performance gain is attributed to the synergistic design of LGI and GDA.
-Specifically, LGI effectively filters out divergent updates to extract a lead gradient that reflects the global optimization direction, while GDA rigorously aligns local gradients with this reference.
+Specifically, LGI effectively filters out divergent updates to extract a lead gradient that reflects the consensus reference direction, while GDA rigorously aligns local gradients with this reference.
 This selective and adaptive design effectively suppresses gradient noise and expedites model convergence.
 In contrast, vanilla SL exhibits the slowest convergence due to its inherently sequential training paradigm.
 SFL, EPSL, and PSL suffer from prolonged training latencies caused by inconsistent gradient directions across devices.
 In the non-IID setting, where data heterogeneity exacerbates gradient divergence and optimization drift, all methods experience increased convergence times.
-Nevertheless, \name still maintains the shortest converged time, demonstrating superior robustness and adaptability to statistical heterogeneity.
+Specifically, PSL requires more communication rounds to converge, offsetting its advantage of a shorter per-round delay. \name explicitly overcomes this limitation: by aligning gradient directions via LGI and GDA, it effectively accelerates convergence and reduces the required communication rounds.
+The experimental results demonstrate superior robustness and adaptability to statistical heterogeneity.
 Detailed numerical results are summarized in Table~\ref{tab:fig14_reformatted}.